-Using water for underfloor heating systems is suitable for all types of property, whether domestic or commercial, and it can be easily linked into any heat source (including solar, geothermal, or an existing or new central heating system).
+Water underfloor heating or underfloor hot water heating as it's sometimes known is suitable for all types of property, whether domestic or commercial, and it can be easily linked into any heat source including solar, and also geothermal heating systems, or even an existing or new central heating system.

 Underfloor heating has plenty of benefits compared with the more conventional radiators that we’ve all been used to and it is suitable for all types of property.
 It’s possible to heat a small conservatory, kitchen or bathroom or heat the whole house in this manor.

 There are many companies out there that supply and fit underfloor heating systems.
 Most companies will supply all the elements necessary to install in your home along with a qualified fitter to carry out the work for you.
 Some companies also offer DIY kits so that you can install your self.

 Underfloor heating uses radiant heat.
 This ensures that you feel comfortable even at a lower air temperature than that produced by a more conventional, convection heating system (wall mounted radiators).
 With underfloor heating, the whole floor is heated.
 This means that no matter where you are in the room it’s all at an even temperature.

 Water underfloor heating comes in the form of a series of piping loops that are laid underneath a surface (tiles, laminate flooring etc….).
 This then effectively turns your floor into a giant radiator!